open-telemetry/semantic-conventions/docs/dotnet/dotnet-network-traces.md

 **[2]:** The value SHOULD be normalized to lowercase.

-Consider always setting the transport when setting a port number, since a port number is ambiguous without knowing the transport.
-For example different processes could be listening on TCP port 12345 and UDP port 12345.

-**[3]:** The value SHOULD be normalized to lowercase.

 `error.type` has the following list of well-known values.
 If one of them applies, then the respective value MUST be used; otherwise, a custom value MAY be used.